Romain-Thomas-Shef/STON/joss_paper.md

 # Summary

 `STON` (SofTware for petrOgraphic visualisatioN) is a tool designed to simplify the inspection of microscope images.
 Originally developed for petrography, specifically for analyzing mineral images, it can be used with any type of image.
 STON allows users to closely examine images, adjust parameters (contrast, brightness, sharpness), compare images side by side, combine multiple images and analyse features.
 Built with user-friendliness in mind, STON is fully customizable.
-It is developed in Python using the (PySide6)[https://wiki.qt.io/Qt_for_Python] library for the GUI, Pillow [@Murray:2025] and matplotlib [@Hunter:2007] for image display and operation and scikit-image [@vanderwalt:2014] for deeper image processing.
+It is developed in Python using the [PySide6](https://wiki.qt.io/Qt_for_Python) library for the GUI, Pillow [@Murray:2025] and matplotlib [@Hunter:2007] for image display and operation, and scikit-image [@vanderwalt:2014] for deeper image processing.

 # Statement of need